Ramdao/Rhythm_Of_Time_Creative_Collaboration_http5226/README.md

 > All CRUD functionalities for Users, Timeline, Song, Artist, Award
 > All Link functionalities for Entry, Usertimeline, ArtistSong, AwardSong
 > Helped with making views
-> Included JavaScript Validation

 #### Features Added:

 > Login feature using ASP.NET Users.
 > Only accounts with "Admin" role are allowed to do CRUD functionality on: Users, Song, Artist and Awards.
 > Admins can link between Awards, Songs, and Artists.
 > All other users can do CRUD on Timeline and are able to link between Timeline and Song.
+> > Included JavaScript Validation
 > Helped with CSS

 ### Chung Man Kwan Karen (Audrey)